 Creative Writing for Kids: Disney Movie Writing Prompts

 Disney Movies are some of the best creative writing out there.
 The stories and characters are engaging and we love watching them as a family.
-Most of the movies on this list can be found on Disney+ or purchased here.
+Most of the movies on this list can be found on Disney+.
 For more ideas and movies check out 50 Disney+ Movies and TV Shows to Watch in 2020.

 - Pick a character from the movie and write about a challenge they faced and how they overcame it.